 The mixture will look a bit soupy at first, but then, cover and transfer the oats in the fridge and let it sit until desired consistency (ideally overnight).

-When ready to eat, check on the texture and add an extra splash of milk if needed (I love mine quite liquid-y, so I usually add some more) and garnish with fruits and more nuts if desired.
+When ready to eat, check on the texture and add an extra splash of milk if needed (I love mine quite liquid-y, so I usually add some more) and garnish with fresh fruit and more nuts if desired.

 Do I have to soak the raw oats first?

 No!
-The oats you will be using are an old-fashioned kind of oats, meaning that the grain is rolled to become flat and thus, thin enough to soak up fairly quickly on the milk you will add to your mixture.
+The oats I recommend you use are old-fashioned oats, meaning that the grain is rolled to become flat and thus, thin enough to soak up fairly quickly on the milk you will add to your mixture.
 And yes, you can eat oats completely raw!

 How long does it have to rest for?